 In the fall of 2017, a friend and I developed True Myth: a TypeScript-targeted library with

-True Myth is largely complete, with a full set of features and extensive documentation.
-I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
-I have also supported early efforts to translate the library to C♯.
+True Myth is largely complete, with a full set of features and extensive documentation, though we continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.

 - Don’t Go Bankrupt: Managing Technical Costs